m-fiks/burger/README.md

 # Eat-Da-Burger

-**Eat-Da-Burger is a simple application that lets users submit the name of a burger they would like to eat.
+**Eat-Da-Burger is a simple full stack application that lets users submit the name of a burger they would like to eat.
 This burger is stored in a database and displayed to the page.
 Upon clicking a button, 'devour', the burger will be moved to a separate column that displays all of the burgers that have been devoured.**

 **Deployed: [https://eatalloftheburgers.herokuapp.com/]**